jiangyuanqi/IS601851MiniProject1/Bash Commands.md

 2. Why do you do it?
     * You use the up and down arrows to run commands more efficiently.
 3. How do you do it?
-    * You press the up arrow to access the last command type.
+    * You press the up arrow to access the previous command in history.
 Additionally, you can press the down arrow to go forward in the history.

 ### Examples